canonical/observability/decision-records/2026-04-02--terraform-module-tagging.md

-facing __the friction between track-first and SemVer-first tagging__, we decided for __Separate full-SemVer tag dedicated to Terraform__, and rejected __Major.minor, metadata__, to achieve __strict reproducability__,
+facing __the friction between track-first and SemVer-first tagging__, we decided for __Separate full-SemVer tag dedicated to Terraform__, and rejected __Major.minor, metadata__, to achieve __strict reproducibility__,
 accepting __version opaqueness__.

 ## User experience
+Note: The *channel* input is validated by Terraform for the track and by the Juju client for the risk; guiding the user.
+No validation can be done on the *revision* (currently not feasible with the Terraform Juju provider), so we say "incorrect config is user error".

 1. First deployment
     - *terraform apply*
 2. In-track refresh
     - No change to source e.g., ?ref=1.0.0
-    - Update the risk or revision input; TF validation guides the user
+    - Update the risk and/or revision input
     - *terraform apply*
 3. Cross-track refresh
     - Update the source e.g., ?ref=2.0.0
-    - Update the channel or revision input; TF validation guides the user
+    - Update the channel or revision input
     - Read the module’s docs for extra guidance
     - *terraform apply*
 4. Revert failed deployment